- This event has passed.

-The second set of talks will discuss how economic theory provides guidance from first principles on the design and operation of financial platforms.
-Townsend, the Elizabeth & James Killian Professor of Economics at MIT, will reference recent developments such as
+The second set of talks discussed how economic theory provides guidance from first principles on the design and operation of financial platforms.
+Townsend, the Elizabeth & James Killian Professor of Economics at MIT, referenced recent developments such as

 - innovation and the emergence of e-commerce and the P2P platforms in China

 - building financial systems from scratch and analyzing the resulting micro data, as in Thailand; and

 - innovation on the edges with factoring in Mexico and India.

 Townsend discussed commonalities across these phenomena and the need for a core theory that addresses them.
 He also touched on: